pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 {{< responsive-figure src="/images/bosh-architecture.png" alt="BOSH architecture diagram" class="center" >}}

-* Director (similiar the Kubernetes API server) - receives commands from the user and creates tasks to be run.
+* Director (similar the Kubernetes API server) - receives commands from the user and creates tasks to be run.
 It reconciles the current state of the system and the expected state.
 * VMs - where BOSH will install software.
 * Agent (a process running on each VM) - think of it like a kubelet, agents take orders from the director, checks with Monit to make sure processes on the VM are alive, and communicates with the health monitor.
 * Health Monitor - monitors the health of VMs and notifies the director if a VM dies